 The Wellness, Alcohol & Drug Education (WADE) Program advocates for a campus community that supports and empowers students to make healthy lifestyles choices thus fostering academic success and a safer and healthier campus community.
 Through peer education and collaboration with campus and community organizations, WADE provides outreach and support to empower students to make informed and responsible decisions throughout their lives.

-are encouraged to complete Think About It for Adults before August 21, 2015 at 5pm.
+All Adult Students are encouraged to complete Think About It for Adults.

-Instructions have been sent to your SJU email address.
+Instructions will be sent to your SJU email address.

 FOR ALL SJU STUDENTS: